ArcelinoNeto/library/README.md

 This is application using
 - ruby on rails ``6.1.6.1``
 - ruby ``2.7.1``
+- html
+- css
+- javascript
 - postgresql

 # Database diagram
 ![library](https://github.com/ArcelinoNeto/library/blob/master/library.png)

+# Additional definitions:
+- Authentication with gem devise
+- Authorization with the cancancan gem
+- Filters (search and sort) with the Searchlight gem
+- Pagination with the Kaminari gem

 ## Set up